Diving Burma: Liveaboard off the beaten track

 Diving around Burmese islands: a new dive destination

 Burma’s Mergui Archipelago offers over 800 islands sprinkled throughout 12,000 square kilometres of crystalline waters just begging to be discovered.
-Since Burmese waters were opened, only a few boats have begun to appear, yet the islands remain almost entirely uninhabited save for the odd Burmese sea gypsys.
+Since Burmese waters were opened, only a few boats have begun to appear, yet the islands remain almost entirely uninhabited save for the odd Burmese sea gypsies.
 Most divers who go to Burma seek the mysterious waters of the Mergui Archipelago.
 This off-the-beaten-path diving destination is made mostly from limestone (ensuring there are plenty of caves and tunnels) and a few granite pinnacles circled by a wide diversity of corals of beautiful color.

-Diving Burma gives you the possibility to run into species like manta rays, barracudas, frogfish, crabs of all types (spider crabs, decorative crab, sponge crab...) seahorses, and all types of shrimps (harlequin being my favorite, I also love marble shrimp and .
+Diving Burma gives you the possibility to run into species like manta rays, barracudas, frogfish, crabs of all types (spider crabs, decorative crab, sponge crab...)
+Seahorses, and all types of shrimps (Harlequin being my favorite, I also love marble shrimp and .
 Different kinds of sharks also populate the area, and often swim along divers.
 The reefs in the area are also quite impressive, not only because of their sheer beauty, but also because of their size- some reefs can be as large as a small house!

 The best time of the year to do some Myanmar(Burma) diving is between November and May, May till November is the rainy season and can present rough seas.